I-4-2-10.Assembly of Procedural Material

 Disability Determination Service correspondence (unless SSA sent a copy to the claimant or his or her representative);

-Internal memoranda, reports of contact not set forth in B.1., worksheets, or memoranda for the file.
+Internal memoranda, reports of contact not set forth in subsection B.1. above, worksheets, or memoranda for the file; and

 The CRA will resolve any question of whether to include an item by consulting with the branch chief.